Khadija Shaw: Bordeaux

+2019–20

 On 7 June 2019, D1 Féminine team Bordeaux announced they had signed Shaw on a two-year contract.
 Khadija made her professional debut on 25 August 2019 with Bordeaux against FC Fleury 91.
 On her debut game, she scored a brace that led to a 4–1 victory for the home team.
 She repeated her performance, at an away game this time against Dijon FCO, on her second game.
 In her first season, she scored 10 goals and made five assists in 15 league matches.

+2020–21

 Shaw scored four goals in a 6–1 victory over FC Fleury 91 on 10 October 2020.
 She went on and scored hat-tricks against Dijon FCO and Stade de Reims during the season, with the former happening on 31 October 2020 to help earn them a 5–1 home victory and the later on 23 January 2021 to help Bordeaux to a massive 7–1 victory.
 Her goal scoring run and general performance earned her the Division 1 Féminine Player of the Month twice in the months of October 2020 and January 2021.
 She ended her second league season with 22 goals and seven assists in 20 matches winning the as the top goal scorer, beating Marie-Antoinette Katoto by a goal and also earning a place on the Trophées FFF D1 Féminine 2020–2021 Team of the Year.
 She was nominated for the best player of the season awards for both Trophées UNFP du football and Trophées FFF D1 Féminine, however she was beaten by Kadidiatou Diani for both.

 Manchester City

+2021–22

 On 17 June 2021, Manchester City announced that they had signed Shaw from Bordeaux on a three-year deal.
-Shaw scored her first hat-trick for the club in a 6–0 FA Cup win against Leicester City.
-She also featured as the joint topscorer of the 2021–22 FA Women's League Cup.
-Shaw went on to claim a winners medal as Man City triumphed, defeating Chelsea 3–1 in the League Cup final.

-She later scored four goals in Man City's 7–2 win over Brighton and Hove in the WSL.
+Shaw spend her first season at the club primarily as the second choice striker behind Ellen White.
+She scored her first hat-trick for the club in a 6–0 FA Cup win against Leicester City.
+She also featured as the joint topscorer of the 2021–22 FA League Cup.
+Shaw went on to claim a winners medal as Manchester City triumphed, defeating Chelsea 3–1 in the League Cup final.
+She later scored four goals in Manchester City's 7–2 win over Brighton & Hove Albion in the Super League.
+She would finish her first season as the team second highest goalscorer with 16 goals.